Discipline Children Without Tears

 Learning to be Self Disciplined

 When someone asks me about parenting, I continue to say...'it is awesome!!' and in so doing I am incorporating all of the innuendos that the word 'awe' suggests.
-There is nothing like being a parent or grandparent but it requires and asks much of the parents.
+There is nothing like being a parent or grandparent but much is required and asked everyone who wears this mantle.

 In addition, I Mothered to an extent many many students over the years as a teacher of forty years.
 Receiving positive parenting advice gives us more ideas to consider and try.